 A meeting that comes from agile practices, the stand-up meeting or scrum allows you to gain speed by standing up in a circle, usually between 5 and 15 minutes.
 Each participant reports what has been done, what will be done today, and if they have a problem that is blocking the progress of the work, and if the team can help solve it.

 It’s a beautiful day outside and you need to clear your mind, but a meeting is taking place in 5 minutes?
 It’s time to have a walking meeting with your 3-4 coworkers.
 It will only benefit your body and mind.

 The Board of Directors is a group of people who represent the financial interests of the shareholders.
 At Board meetings, they define policies and guide the executive team on the strategies to be implemented and, in so doing, ensure that they are carried out.

-These meetings allow key executives to conduct the various activities of the company, exchange on high-level strategies that affect the interests of the organization and follow up on the decisions of the Board.
+These meetings allow key executives to conduct the various activities of the company, exchange high-level strategies that affect the interests of the organization, and follow up on the decisions of the Board.

 Managers hold these meetings with their employees once a year, or even more in some organizations, to take a look at the negative and positive aspects of the latter’s work.